Larry Beckett

-Larry Beckett (born April 4, 1947) is an American poet, songwriter, musician, and literary critic.
-As a songwriter and music arranger, Beckett collaborated with Tim Buckley in the late 1960s and early 1970s on several songs and albums, including the critically acclaimed "Song to the Siren" which has been recorded by many artists, from This Mortal Coil to Robert Plant.
+Larry Beckett (born April 4, 1947) is an American poet, playwright, songwriter, musician, translator, and literary critic.
+As a songwriter and music arranger, Beckett collaborated with Tim Buckley in the late 1960s and early 1970s on several songs and albums, including the critically acclaimed "Song to the Siren" which has been recorded by many artists, from This Mortal Coil to Robert Plant to George Michael to Kitty Macfarlane and Jann Klose.
 He has also collaborated with British group The Long Lost Band, and local Portland indie band Eyelids.